I do things a little differently than what you may be used to.

 This does not mean I let my clients sit on the couch and eat bon-bons, or tell them to “just give up and let the universe be your guide.”
-This does not mean I want you to let life pass you by or stay in a toxic job that’s stealing your soul, just because it’s easier to do the job you already know and cry into your wine glass every night.
+This does not mean I want you to let life pass you by or stay stuck in an unfulfilled never-ending cycle of shallow work, just because it’s easier to do the job you already know and cry into your wine glass every night.

 But it does mean I think there’s more to life than your career success—like your health and happiness—so we’ll approach things in a way that takes into account everything you’ve got going on and helps you let go of the feeling that you have to impressively juggle everything.

 Make no mistake: This goes against our very nature as doers, get-’er-done, accomplish-it type people.
 This is radical and it’s weird.
 I mean, I’m telling you not to actively seek your dream job and not to bust your butt to reach career “success.”

 I didn’t always think this way.
 I’m a former Corporate America Participant, having hustled through my 20s in the fast-paced conference industry at one of the top organizations in the field.
 It was a tough work environment, and I found myself getting sucked into something that didn’t ring true to my values.
 Though I was making good money, developing good relationships, and learning a ton, I was ultimately unfulfilled, burned out, and felt like I was fighting through my days.

 One (typical) late Wednesday night in late 2011, I was taking the subway home from the office and I caught a glimpse of myself in the window.
 I looked completely miserable and exhausted, and had even developed a pretty not-rockin’ case of rosacea.
 And I was only 28.

 I knew this wasn’t what I wanted for my life.